pay-theory/pay-theory-docs/API/TRANSACTION.md

 The amount of the transaction.
 If the FeeMode is `SERVICE_FEE`, this is the amount of the transaction before fees.

 **`merchant_uid`: String**
-The PayTheory unique identifier for the merchant the transaction is for.
+The Pay Theory unique identifier for the merchant the transaction is for.

 **`payment_method_id`: String**
-The PayTheory unique identifier for the payment method the transaction will be charged to.
+The Pay Theory unique identifier for the payment method the transaction will be charged to.

 If your fee mode is `SERVICE_FEE`, you must also pass in the `fee` and `fee_mode` arguments.
 **`fee`: Int**